Contact Us

 This gallery is simply a journaling of the occasional projects I do for my family, or as gifts for some friends in the community.
 Enjoy browsing!

-Ty’s workbench - this bench is a beefed up version of Will Myers’ Moravian workbench.
+WORKBENCH - this bench is a beefed up version of Will Myers’ Moravian workbench.
 A special feature of this bench is that it comes apart and is very easy to move and transport, and yet when put together, is as solid and strong as any workbench out there.
-Especially using the dimensions and type of lumber Ty chose.
+Especially using the dimensions and type of lumber I chose.
 The entire bench is made of 30 year old air dried, rough cut timbers.
-The base is all very old seasoned Zelkova (very hard), and the top is Japanese Sycamore.
+All very old seasoned Keyaki (Zelkova), a tree native to these mountains here in Japan.

-This table can be taken apart and is a portable style table, with straight legs rather than 15 degree angled legs like on Ty’s workbench.
+SEWING TABLE - This table can be taken apart and is a portable style table, with straight legs rather than 15 degree angled legs like on my workbench.
 It is a true trestle table design with wedged stretchers and pegged (removable) top.
 All the timbers for this project is again, local Tono mountain wood, air dried for the last 20 years.
-The top I got from Mitsunori-san who is a local master carpenter and furniture maker.
-It is Japanese Elm.
-The breadboard ends are the Zelkova offcuts from my workbench as well as the tops and bottoms of the base.
+The top is Japanese Elm.
+The breadboard ends are the Keyaki offcuts from my workbench as well as the tops and bottoms of the base.
 The legs are the same Elm I used for the top.
-The finish is my favorite Sam Maloof finish (just one good coat) and it turned out beautifully.
+The finish is the Sam Maloof finish (just one good coat).

 This sign I made to replace her old sign which was falling apart and hardly readable.
 I wanted to make a design that would be noticable for passers-by, and easy to read for people searching for her Museum.
 I also wanted to make it all with joinery and no nails or screws.
 So this is what we came up with.
 All locally made lumber, with the sign wood from a local mill, as well as the frame made from local cedar trees.